How much does it cost to replace your air conditioning system in Boise, ID?

-How much does it cost to replace your air conditioning system in Boise, ID?
-If you live in or around Boise, the cost to replace your central air conditioning unit (AC unit) can vary significantly based on numerous variables.
+If you live in or around Boise, the cost of replacing your central air conditioning unit (AC unit) can vary significantly based on several variables.

 Quick AC Cost Info:

-- Replacement costs between $4,000 and $12,000 to replace your central air conditioner in Boise.
-The average for a single-family home central AC unit replacement is $6,000 to $7,000.
+- The average for a single-family home central AC unit replacement is $6,000 to $7,000.

-- Investing in a high-efficiency can incur more upfront costs, but save money in energy efficiency down the road
+- Investing in a high-efficiency system can incur more upfront costs, but save money in energy efficiency down the road

 - Professional installation is recommended due to safety risks and potential warranty complications, so let us help you find the best HVAC contractor in Boise/the Treasure Valley.